Bougakov/Plywood/README.md

 DIY plywood designs for Dremel, CNC, PCB fabrication.
-All of these are meant to be cut from 3mm plywood.
+All of these are meant to be cut from 3mm material.

 ![Overview](https://github.com/Bougakov/Plywood/blob/master/images/all.jpg?raw=true)

+*(Please note, my layouts are designed to be cut with a laser with .16mm laser beam.
+If yours uses finer beam, you might need to use sandpaper / file to fit the parts together.)*

 # Circular mini saw: